genomicsclass/leanpub/manuscript/factor_analysis_exercises.md

 A>
 A>
 A>
 A>5.
-Plot each of the estimated factor ordered by date.
+Plot each of the estimated factors ordered by date.
 Use color to denote month.
 The first factor is clearly related to date.
 A>Which of the following appear to be most different according to this factor?
 A>    - A) June 23 and June 27
 A>    - B) Oct 07 and Oct 28